loxilb-io/loxilbdocs/docs/k3k-virtual-cluster.md

 kube-system   traefik-56b8c5fb5c-stdtb                  1/1     Running     1 (37h ago)   2d16h
 ```

 In this use-case, we will use URL CRDs exposed by kube-loxilb (running in virtual cluster) for allowing dynamic registration of loxilb instances (running in host cluster).
-To do so we need to create the CRDs by applying the following yaml inside virtual cluster (save as loxilburl-crd.yaml):
+To do so we need to create the CRDs by applying the following yaml inside virtual cluster :

 ```
 $ kubectl apply -f https://raw.githubusercontent.com/loxilb-io/kube-loxilb/refs/heads/main/manifest/crds/loxilb-url-crd.yaml